devlaming/mgreml/README.md

 yields heritability estimates all equal to zero, as expected, in `novarG.HSq.out`.

-Regarding specific factor models, `mgreml` also allows users to force all genetic variances to zero using `--no-var-genetic` and doing the same in the restricted model using `--restricted-no-var-genetic`.
-The option `--no-var-genetic` cannot be combined with `--rho-genetic` and/or  `--genetic-model`.
-Similarly, `--restricted-no-var-genetic` cannot be combined with `--restricted-rho-genetic` and/or  `--restricted-genetic-model`.
+Notice that the option `--no-var-genetic` cannot be combined with `--rho-genetic` and/or  `--genetic-model`.

-In case you have estimated a model, either according to some structural model e.g. using `--genetic-model`, or just the saturated model we started with, you can make `mgreml` report the factor coefficients (i.e. the effect of each factor on each trait) by using the `--all-coefficients` option.
+In case you have estimated a model, either according to some structural model e.g. using `--genetic-model`, or just the saturated model we started with, you can make `mgreml` report the factor coefficients (i.e. the effect of each factor on each trait) by using the `--factor-coefficients` option.
 Using this option not only reports the estimated factor coefficients, but also the covariance matrix of those estimates.
 This covariance matrix may grow very large for large *T*.

 E.g. the command

 ```
 python ./mgreml --grm ./tutorial/data --pheno ./tutorial/pheno.txt \
                 --covar ./tutorial/covar.txt \
-                --all-coefficients \
+                --factor-coefficients \
                 --out ./tutorial/full
 ```